 As with every major transformation, it is vital to take a systematic approach, unraveling the issues at the point of greatest leverage.
 We can identify several basic commonalities that address circularity between the supply and reverse movement of materials so, in an effort to bring this challenge back into perspective, let’s start with those.
 Network design, materials purity and demand-side business model innovation each involves important commonalities between supply and reverse chains as it applies to circularity but, it is vital to see all three as a whole, as they are so intertwined.

 The Ellen MacArthur Foundation, in their series of reports titled, “Towards the Circular Economy”, suggest that materials purity – reorganizing and streamlining pure materials flows – is the most viable starting concept with the potential for carrying circularity to a tipping point(2).
-I don’t argue that conclusion considering a global perspective and projects already being undertaken but, network design and demand-side business model innovation need to be address simultaneously.
+I don’t argue that conclusion considering a global perspective and projects already being undertaken but, network design and demand-side business model innovation need to be addressed simultaneously.
 Having pure materials alone fails if no efficient system of getting them to the recycling facility exist and there is no demand for the recycled pure material.

 This article will start from a network design perspective.
 Whether it’s supply or reverse, the movement of each involves chains and represent the key units of action.
 The reverse chain is an entirely different animal than the supply chain and you miss that point at your peril.
 Circularity is not a concept we can identify with current chains and, if we hope to do so, there are some fundamental challenges that we need to address before we can even consider circularity.